civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** The portion of subsection 88(4) of the English version of the Act before paragraph (a) is replaced by the following:

-    **(4)** Despite anything in this Act, the Minister may continue the payment of an **education and training benefit**, earnings loss benefit, a Canadian Forces income support benefit, a career impact allowance, a retirement income security benefit, a clothing allowance or a caregiver **recognition** benefit, in whole or in part, to a person who is not entitled to it, or not entitled to a portion of it, if
+    **(4)** Despite anything in this Act, the Minister may continue the payment of an education and training benefit, earnings loss benefit, a Canadian Forces income support benefit, a career impact allowance, a retirement income security benefit, a clothing allowance or a caregiver recognition benefit, in whole or in part, to a person who is not entitled to it, or not entitled to a portion of it, if

   **(2)** Paragraph 88(4)(d) of the English version of the Act is replaced by the following:

-    the benefit or allowance has been paid to the person for five years or more **or, in the case of an education and training benefit, for three years or more**.
+    the benefit or allowance has been paid to the person for five years or more or, in the case of an education and training benefit, for three years or more.

   **(3)** Subsection 88(4) of the French version of the Act is replaced by the following:

-    **(4)** Malgré les autres dispositions de la présente loi, le ministre peut continuer de verser à la personne, bien que celle-ci n'y ait pas droit, tout ou partie **de l'allocation pour études et formation**, de l'allocation pour perte de revenus, de l'allocation de soutien du revenu, de l'allocation pour incidence sur la carrière, de l'allocation de sécurité du revenu de retraite, de l'allocation vestimentaire ou de l'allocation **de reconnaissance** pour aidant dont le montant résulte d'une erreur, d'un retard ou d'un oubli de la part d'un cadre ou fonctionnaire de l'administration publique fédérale et a fait l'objet d'une remise au motif prévu à l'alinéa (3)d), s'il estime que le versement, fait depuis au moins cinq ans, **ou depuis au moins trois ans dans le cas de l'allocation pour études et formation**, ne résulte pas d'une déclaration trompeuse ou de la dissimulation de faits importants de la part de cette personne et que son annulation ou sa réduction lui causerait un préjudice abusif.
+    **(4)** Malgré les autres dispositions de la présente loi, le ministre peut continuer de verser à la personne, bien que celle-ci n'y ait pas droit, tout ou partie de l'allocation pour études et formation, de l'allocation pour perte de revenus, de l'allocation de soutien du revenu, de l'allocation pour incidence sur la carrière, de l'allocation de sécurité du revenu de retraite, de l'allocation vestimentaire ou de l'allocation de reconnaissance pour aidant dont le montant résulte d'une erreur, d'un retard ou d'un oubli de la part d'un cadre ou fonctionnaire de l'administration publique fédérale et a fait l'objet d'une remise au motif prévu à l'alinéa (3)d), s'il estime que le versement, fait depuis au moins cinq ans, ou depuis au moins trois ans dans le cas de l'allocation pour études et formation, ne résulte pas d'une déclaration trompeuse ou de la dissimulation de faits importants de la part de cette personne et que son annulation ou sa réduction lui causerait un préjudice abusif.

 ### Section 285

 Paragraphs 94(e) to (g) of the Act are replaced by the following:

-respecting the provision of any information, declaration or document to the Minister by any person who applies for or is in receipt of career transition services, **an education and training benefit, an education and training completion bonus**, rehabilitation services, vocational assistance, an earnings loss benefit, a Canadian Forces income support benefit, a career impact allowance, a retirement income security benefit or a clothing allowance under this Act, and authorizing the Minister to suspend delivery of the services or assistance or payment of the benefit, **bonus** or allowance until the information, declaration or document is provided;
+respecting the provision of any information, declaration or document to the Minister by any person who applies for or is in receipt of career transition services, an education and training benefit, an education and training completion bonus, rehabilitation services, vocational assistance, an earnings loss benefit, a Canadian Forces income support benefit, a career impact allowance, a retirement income security benefit or a clothing allowance under this Act, and authorizing the Minister to suspend delivery of the services or assistance or payment of the benefit, bonus or allowance until the information, declaration or document is provided;

 respecting the provision of any information, declaration or document to the Minister by any veteran who applies for a caregiver recognition benefit under subsection 65.1(1) or by the person designated in the application, and authorizing the Minister to suspend payment of the benefit until the information, declaration or document is provided;

-respecting the procedure to be followed by the Minister in suspending or cancelling **career transition services**, rehabilitation services, vocational assistance or payment of compensation;
+respecting the procedure to be followed by the Minister in suspending or cancelling career transition services, rehabilitation services, vocational assistance or payment of compensation;

-providing for a review of any decisions made under Part **1, 1.1**, 2 or 3.1 or under section 83, including the grounds for review, the powers on review and the number of reviews;
+providing for a review of any decisions made under Part 1, 1.1, 2 or 3.1 or under section 83, including the grounds for review, the powers on review and the number of reviews;

 ### Section 286